How to make your own Beeswax Wraps

 - Place your fabric squares onto greaseproof paper on the baking tray.
 How large your fabric wrap can be will depend on how large your baking tray is!
 With your paintbrush, paste the melted mixture onto the fabric, ensuring to cover all of it.
 You’ll notice where it’s soaked in properly, the fabric will go darker.

 Place in the oven, for a couple of minutes at a time, until the mixture is soaked in evenly across the fabric.
 You can paste or sprinkle on more wax if there are any bare patches.

 - Once the first square is fully saturated with the wax mixture, if you have an excess of wax, place another fabric square on top to soak it up.

 - Drape on a drying rack or hang the soaked square up to dry.
 It’ll dry very quickly if you hold it between your finger tips (though it’ll be hot!) then you can peg it up to dry entirely.
 Any wax left on the greaseproof will be soaked up by the next piece of fabric.

 - This can be messy!
 The wax is hard to clean off kitchen equipment so try to use old stuff if possible and be sure to put down newspaper under the drying area.

 - If your wrap cracks, its likely got too much mixture on it.
 Just place it back in the oven with another clean bit of fabric to soak the excess.

 - You should be able to easily bend the fabric and mould it around sandwiches etc with the heat of your hands, pinching the fabric where you want it to stick to itself.

-- Use any colourful design you want - these can be great for gifts of kids but be aware that the beeswax can turn the fabric slightly yellow, so avoid white if possible.
+- Use any colourful design you want – these can be great gifts for kids but be aware that the beeswax can turn the fabric slightly yellow, so avoid white if possible.